isomerpages/govtech-gobusiness-main/_govt-e-services/01-guides-for-biz.md

 ---
-title: Administrative
+title: Guides for Businesses
-permalink: /govt-e-services/administrative/
+permalink: /govt-e-services/guides-for-biz/
 third_nav_title: All Businesses
 ---

-#### List of Administrative related e-Services
+#### Guides for Businesses

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |